NVIDIA/cuda-q-academic/README.md

 * Familiarity with Python with enough comfort to refer to Python package documentation, specifically [NetworkX](https://networkx.org/documentation/stable/tutorial.html), as needed
 * Familiarity with variational quantum algorithms (e.g. VQE or QAOA)

+# More Information
+To learn more about CUDA-Q, including additional examples and tutorials, visit the [NVIDIA CUDA-Q documentation page](https://nvidia.github.io/cuda-quantum/latest/index.html).